 While alleviating long-term and existential uncertainty around refugees' future is beyond the capacity of this study, we estimate the role of alleviating short-term uncertainty through the nature of the work we provide.
-In particular, among those refugees randomized into the work for cash treatment, a randomized subset receive a calendar marked with every date of employment for the full eight week duration of employment.
+In particular, among those refugees randomized into the cash for work treatment, a randomized subset receive a calendar marked with every date of work for the full eight week duration of employment.
 The remainder receive no such calendar and are instead informed once a week about their work schedule for the following week.
 We inform both groups at the outset, however, about the nature of the work, the total labor demand (24 days over eight weeks), and the total wage.
-By so doing, we ensure a careful mechanism experiment in which we vary only the degree of certainty with which refugees may envision their daily activities for the coming two months.
-We stress that in a context where tomorrow's food supplies are uncertain, daily predictability around employment over two months is likely to be a meaningful source of certainty.
+By so doing, we aim to build a careful mechanism experiment in which we vary only the degree of certainty with which refugees may envision their daily activities for the coming two months.
+We stress that in a context where tomorrow's food supplies are uncertain and the typical (rare) job opportunity is a non-contracted, spot market, day laborer position, daily predictability around employment over two months is likely to be a meaningful source of certainty.
+Moreover, the ubiquity of idle time in our setting makes it unlikely that the psychosocial value of a known and stable schedule (as workers in Mas and Pallais (2017) were willing to pay for) comes from the ability to better plan one's other daily productive activities, but rather that any psychosocial boost from a certain schedule emerges from the alleviation of unpredictability in one's life.
+This of course is an empirical question, and we collect time-use data to see if uncertainty in scheduling crowds out other welfare-enhancing activities.